Private Loans: Understand Your Options

 Application and Solicitation Disclosure Statements

 Application and Solicitation Disclosure Forms as required under Title X of the Higher Education Opportunity Act.
-Please click on the link ELM SELECT for the private student loan information, Loan Application and Solicitation Disclosures where they list their conditions, fees, and interest rates.
+Please click on the ELM SELECT link for private student loan information, including the loan application and Solicitation Disclosures, which list their conditions, fees, and interest rates.

 MILLERSVILLE UNIVERSITY STUDENT LENDING CODE OF CONDUCT